QuakeEngines/ET-XreaL/README.txt

 12) FUTURE PLAN
 __________________________________________

-	* optimize ET decal system with VBOs
+	* Optimize ET decal system with VBOs
-	* add Blender tools to make it easier to replace the existing models
+	* Add Blender tools to make it easier to replace the existing models
-	* improve ETXMap ET .map -> Doom 3 .map format conversion routine to handle detail brushes as func_static entities
+	* Improve ETXMap ET .map -> Doom 3 .map format conversion routine to handle detail brushes as func_static entities
-	* improve ETXMap compiler for better support of extracting models from .bsp files for Blender and further editing
+	* Improve ETXMap compiler for better support of extracting models from .bsp files for Blender and further editing
-	* finish Doom 3 style ETXRadiant entity definitions file etmain/def/entities.def to have full support for all ET entity types
+	* Finish Doom 3 style ETXRadiant entity definitions file etmain/def/entities.def to have full support for all ET entity types
-	* write SCons files for ETXMap and ETXRadiant
+	* Write SCons files for ETXMap and ETXRadiant
-	* add Bullet physics engine (maybe)
+	* Add Bullet physics engine (maybe)
-	* use projection matrix that makes the near plane identical to the portal clipping plane.
+	* Use projection matrix that makes the near plane identical to the portal clipping plane.
 		(Eric Leyngel describes this method in his "Projection Matrix Tricks" paper.) comment from https://bugzilla.icculus.org/show_bug.cgi?id=4358